Western Antique Aeroplane & Automobile Museum

 The Western Antique Aeroplane and Automobile Museum (WAAAM) is an aviation museum located at the Ken Jernstedt Airfield in Hood River, Oregon.
-The museum is focused on airplanes, automobiles and motorcycles from the 1900s to the 1930s.
+The museum is focused on airplanes and motor vehicles from the 1900s to the 1930s.

 History

-Terry Jones, the son of an FBO owner, began acquiring antique aircraft early in his life.
+Terry Brandt, the son of an FBO owner, began acquiring antique aircraft early in his life.
 In 2006, he founded a non-profit organization and on 7 September 2007 of the following year the Western Antique Aeroplane & Automobile Museum opened with 42 aircraft and 20 cars in a 50,000 ft2 building.
 A second hangar was added in 2009, bringing the size of the museum to 95,000 ft2, and by September of the following year the collection had grown to 75 airplanes and over 100 automobiles.
 A third hangar was built in 2013.
 By 2022, the museum had plans for two additional buildings.
 The museum broke ground on a fourth expansion in 2025.